|

 If the 20th century was the century of specialization, then the 21st century is becoming the century of integrative thinking.

-In the twentieth century, colleges and universities offered choices of majoring in professional, STEM or liberal arts disciplines.
-In the first two decades of this century, there is now a discernible movement towards creation of a fourth choice: programs that integrate arts and sciences, technology and humanities, business and liberal arts, law and medicine, computing and finance – in short of almost anything one can imagine.
+In the past century, colleges and universities offered choices of majoring in professional, STEM or liberal arts disciplines.
+In the first two decades of this century, there is now a discernible movement towards creation of a third choice: programs that integrate arts and sciences, technology and humanities, business and liberal arts, law and medicine, computing and finance – in short of almost anything one can imagine.
 New alloys of knowledge are being created and pursued by Gen-Z and millennials, whom we refer to as the “AND” generations.

-A Few Examples of the Integration of Disciplines
+Few Examples of Integration of Disciplines

 Allegheny College: “Liberal Arts-Plus”